conbench/benchalerts/tests/integration_tests/README.md

     If the environment variable isn't found, the tests will fail with `Environment variable GITHUB_API_TOKEN not found`.
 - `CI` - this env var must *NOT* be set, or the tests will be skipped.
-By default, `CI=true` in Github Actions, so we'll never run these tests in the CI build.
+By default, `CI=true` in GitHub Actions, so we'll never run these tests in the CI build.

-To run tests that post a Github Status to a commit, you need the following environment variables configured correctly:
+To run tests that post a GitHub Status to a commit, you need the following environment variables configured correctly:

 - `GITHUB_API_TOKEN` - an API token that can post a status to